-You are planting a beautiful garden to watch flourish and attracting birds as well.
+You are planting a beautiful garden to watch flourish and attract birds as well.
 It is the best of both worlds.

-Chickadees and goldfinches, eat the seeds from the aster plant, choosing the ones that are easy for them to perch upon.
+Chickadees and goldfinches, eat the seeds from the aster plant because they are easy for them to perch upon.

 Plant black-eyed Susans in your garden to attract insects, birds, and butterflies.
-Birds eat the insects and seeds.
-Butterflies collect the nectar.
+Birds eat insects that visit the flowers and seeds.